 - I. Department Policy for Issuing Citations - A. The Sheriff's Department currently provides police services for multiple contract cities.
 As a result, deputies are responsible for extensive traffic enforcement and accident investigation in those cities.
 If a deputy is specifically assigned to or involved in traffic enforcement for a contract city they should consistently enforce the laws and issue citations when traffic violations occur in their presence.
 Traffic enforcement is encouraged to help reduce the number of traffic accidents in these areas.
 Deputies not assigned to specific traffic enforcement should use discretion in issuing traffic citations and may consider giving verbal warnings (except in cases of flagrant or hazardous violations) in lieu of citations.
 The responsibility for the enforcement of traffic laws in the unincorporated areas rests with the California Highway Patrol.
 However, each member of the Sheriff's Department who operates a patrol car shall have in their possession a traffic citation book for use when violations (i.e., VC, PC, HS, BP, etc.) occur in the deputy's presence.
 Issuing a citation should be done without reducing our criminal patrol effort. - B. Citations are issued for both misdemeanors and infractions.
 VC 12500 violations, in addition to other violations that are listed in the Uniform Bail Schedule under the Infraction Schedule, may be cited as an infraction or misdemeanor, based on certain conditions.
 The court has left the issuance of citations for an infraction, or a misdemeanor, up to the discretion of the issuing deputy.
 The court currently will not accept VC 14601 violations filed as an infraction although it is listed under the Infraction Schedule of the Uniform Bail Schedule. - 1.
 Prior misdemeanor convictions for VC 12500 violations should be cited as a misdemeanor. - 2.
 Prior convictions for ANY misdemeanor violation, which may also be listed as an infraction should be cited as a misdemeanor. - 3.
 First time offenders should be cited as a correctable infraction. - 4.
-Expired driver license should be cited as a correctable VC 12500 infraction and not VC 12951. - 5.
-VC 40610 dictates when certain infraction violations may be checked as non-correctable.
-Refer to this section to determine if a need to mark a violation as non-correctable based on that listed criteria.
+Expired driver license should be cited as a correctable VC

+12500 infraction and not VC 12951.

-- II.
-Procedure for Issuing Criminal or Traffic Citations to Juvenile Offenders - A. A separate citation will be required for each juvenile cited. - 1.
-Violations on criminal citations may be drawn from the Penal Code (PC), Vehicle Code (VC), Business and Professions Code (BP), Orange County Codified Ordinance (OCCO), or the applicable Municipal Code.
+- 5. VC 40610 dictates when certain infraction violations may be checked as non-correctable.
+Refer to that section to determine if a need to mark a violation as non-correctable based on that listed criteria. - II.
+Procedure for Issuing Criminal or Traffic Citations to Juvenile Offenders - A. A separate citation will be required for each juvenile cited. - Violations on criminal citations may be drawn from the Penal Code (PC), Vehicle Code (VC), Business and Professions Code (BP), Orange County Codified Ordinance (OCCO), or the applicable Municipal Code.
 Additionally, all violations, whether infractions or misdemeanors, emanating from the same incident WILL be written on the same citation.
-For current procedures regarding whether the juvenile will be given a court date or "To Be Notified" should be marked on the citation refer to Section 27 of the Field Operations Manual. - If a suspect is to be booked into Juvenile Hall on a charge or multiple charges and there is an accompanying non-bookable charge from the same incident (such as the reason for your stop), write a supplemental initial crime report on the nonbookable charge (this includes misdemeanors AND INFRACTIONS), and seek a complaint.
-DO NOT cite on the non-bookable charge. - a.
-If a deputy chooses to release a juvenile on a charge or multiple charges without a Juvenile Hall booking and there is an accompanying non-bookable charge from the same incident (such as a traffic violation that results in a PC 245 charge also), write a supplemental crime report on the non-bookable charge and seek a complaint for all charges resulting from the same incident.
-DO NOT cite on the nonbookable charge. - 3.
+For current procedures regarding whether the juvenile will be given a court date or "To Be Notified" should be marked on the citation refer to Section 27 of the Patrol Operations Manual. - 2.
+If a suspect is to be booked into Juvenile Hall on a charge or multiple charges and there is an accompanying nonbookable charge from the same incident (such as the reason for your stop), DO NOT cite on the non-bookable charge.
+Add the non-bookable charge as an additional offense on your Criminal Report. - 3.
 If the CHP wishes to cite for a violation they observed, which is the probable cause for your bookable offense, ensure that all citation information is in your report.
-That includes citation number, officer, and appearance date, etc. If the CHP does not choose to cite for the violation which is the probable cause for your arrest, follow the procedure in section II.A.2. on the previous page. - 4.
-The purpose of this is to ensure that the defendant appears in court on one incident and all violations pertaining to that one incident are before the judge at that time. - B. A citation may be issued in lieu of booking when:
+That includes citation number, officer, and appearance date, etc. If the CHP does not choose to cite for the violation which is the probable cause for your arrest, follow the procedure in section II.A.2. above.